Moss: Relationship with cyanobacteria

 In boreal forests, some species of moss play an important role in providing nitrogen for the ecosystem due to their relationship with nitrogen-fixing cyanobacteria.
 Cyanobacteria colonize moss and receive shelter in return for providing fixed nitrogen.
 Moss releases the fixed nitrogen, along with other nutrients, into the soil "upon disturbances like drying-rewetting and fire events", making it available throughout the ecosystem.

+Environmental significance

+Moss increases the ability of soil to capture and store carbon.
+The amount of carbon stored by soil covered by moss is much greater than the amount stored by soil without plants.
+Moss provides different services to soil and other plants, including controlling pathogens dangerous for humans, stopping land erosion and improving local climate (temperature and humidity).
+Moss also helps filter air pollution.
+It also can reduce the temperature in cities.
+It can reduce the temperature of a wall by 30 degrees, so many walls covered by moss can create a 7 degrees reduction of the mean temperature in urban heat islands.